stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 **Create BackupConfiguration:**

-We have to create a `BackupConfiguration` crd targeting the `stash-demo` Deployment that we have deployed earlier.
-Then, Stash will inject a sidecar container into the target.
-It will also create a CronJob to take periodic backup of `/source/data` and `/source/config` directory of the target.
+Now, create a `BackupConfiguration` crd to take periodic backup of the PVCs of `stash-demo` Deployment.

 Below is the YAML of the `BackupConfiguration` object that we are going to create,